-When Ray catches Debra making fun of him in front of their kids, he realizes his own mother turned him against his dad when he was a child too
+Ray catches Debra poking fun at him in front of the children, then realises his mother did the same thing when he was a youngster.

 The Nice Talk+

-Ray gets upset with Debra when he finds out she’s sharing intimate details about their relationship with her friends
+Ray gets upset when he learns that Debra has been sharing their intimate secrets with her friends.

 Golf For It+